al-jane/space-invaders/README.md

 # space invaders
-I made my first game.
+I made my first game with python and